 Subject Medication Management Statement of Medical staff are responsible for all medications for all campers at all in-person camps.
 Policy Purpose To define a consistent, safe process for all aspects of medication management during a camp.
-Guidelines Medication refers to any product or substance that a camper takes to improve or maintain health.
+Purpose Guidelines To define a consistent, safe process for all aspects of medication management during a camp.
+Medication refers to any product or substance that a camper takes to improve or maintain health.
 Some examples of medications are prescription drugs, over the counter medications, vitamins, supplements, protein shakes or other nutritional support.
 The medical staff will be responsible for the storage, preparation, and administration of all medications for campers during all in-person camps.
-All medications are prepared and administered by a licensed healthcare professional, either a physician, Advance Practice Provider, or a Registered nurse.
-A two-person check system is used when preparing medications.
+All medications for campers during medications.
 Campers will NOT be allowed to keep medications with them unless it is deemed an emergency medication such as Epi-Pen and rescue inhalers.
 The Medical Director will discuss with the parent or guardian prior to camp as to whether their camper is educated and competent on the use of their emergency medications.
-The counselor or medical volunteer must check with the camper each morning to ensure that the camper is carrying the medication.
-All campers, volunteers, and staff will be required to wear a lanyard that lists their full name and camp program assignment.
-This will help to ensure that the right camper is receiving the right medication.
+The counselor or medical volunteer must check with the camper each morning to ensure that the camper is arrying the medication.
+Campers will be required to wear a lanyard that lists their full name and camp program assignment.
+This will help to ensure that the ight camper is receiving the right medication.
 Campers will be required to submit an updated photo as part of their application process.
-The photo will be included as part of the medication administration record (MAR).
-Non-medical volunteers should not provide any medications to a camper that has not been prepared by the medical team, whether prescription or over the counter ("OTC").
+The photo will be included as part of the medical letam, whether prescription or over the counter ("OTC").
 A stock medical cart will be available in the medical office.
-This cart will contain additional medications, primarily over the counter medications, that are frequently used during camps.
-These medications are available for use by both the campers and camp volunteer staff based on assessed need.
-Medical staff in a prescription for an indicated, new medication may be writte
+This cart will contain additional medications, primarily over the counter medication by the medical staff will NOT prescribe medication may do so as indicated.
+Prescription pads for COS are available for use her medication may be written.
+If a prescription is being written for a new condition, the prescribing medical staff member should atter prescription for an indicated, new medication may be written • In the event the parents did not provide enough medication for the camp session, the